bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is Document Object Model, it is a cross-platform and language-independent interface that has nodes that represent part of the document.

 2. What is an event?
+Events are the way we users interact with the page.

 3. What is an event listener?
+a method that listens for events and does something when the event occurs.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so you could use array properties that are not available for NL

 5. What is a component?
+Components are reusable pieces of code that can be used to build elements sharing functionality and styling using js.

 ### Git Set up